GDCorona/Hanabi-Ranking/README.md

 # 🎆 Hanabi Ranking - Where my deepest self unfolds
 ### Visit the site here: https://hanabiranking.work.gd
-This is my heartfelt project whose first ideas have been established during my high school years.
-Since then it has gone through two major phases: the first version featured only the demonlist, while the second one introduced the other three pages.
+This is my heartfelt project whose first ideas were established during my high school years.
+Since then, it has gone through two major phases: the first version featured only the demonlist, while the second one introduced the other three pages.
 Now after a long period of procrastination and months of hard work I can finally present to you this massive new update!

 ## 📃 What's new
 ### ⭐ Features